dmd-program/dmd-100-sp18/projects/narrative/discover_focus_words.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

-1. Upload photos or scans of your journal pages.
+1. Upload photos or scans of your journal pages in `.jpg` or `.png` format.
 Make sure that your documentation images are clear and readable.